A differentiable Gillespie algorithm for simulating chemical kinetics, parameter estimation, and designing synthetic biological circuits: Parameter Estimation using the DGA

 where $i$ runs over data points (each with a different lac repressor concentration) and $ \hat{\langle m \rangle_i} $ and $ \hat{\sigma}^m_i $ are the mean and standard deviation obtained from a sample of DGA simulations.
 This loss function is chosen because, at its minimum, $ \hat{\langle m \rangle_i} = \langle m \rangle_i $ and $ \hat{\sigma}^m_i = \sqrt{f^m_i\langle m \rangle_i} $ for all $i$.
 As above, we set $k^{\text{R}}_{\text{off}}=1$, and focus on estimating the other three parameters $\{r, \gamma, k^{\text{R}}_{\text{on}} \}$.
 When performing our gradient-based optimization, we assume that the transcription rate $r$ and the mRNA degradation rate $\gamma$ are the same for all data points $i$, while allowing $k^{\text{R}}_{\text{on}}$ to vary across data points $i$.
 This reflects the fact that $k^{\text{R}}_{\text{on}}$ is a function of the lac repressor concentration which, by design, is varied across data points (see Appendix \ref{app_sim_exp} for details on how this optimization is implemented and calculation of error bars).

 The results of this procedure are summarized in Fig. \ref{fig_exp}.
 We find that for the \textit{lac}UD5 promoter $\hat{r}=90.25$, $\hat{\gamma}=6.20$ and that $\hat{k}^{\text{R}}_{\text{on}}$ varies from a minimum value of 0.18 to a maximum value of 99.0.
 For the 5DL1 promoters $\hat{r}=87.48$ and $\hat{\gamma}=9.80$ and $\hat{k}^{\text{R}}_{\text{on}}$ varies between 3.64 and 99.0.
 Recall that we have normalized all rates to the repressor unbinding rate $k^{\text{R}}_{\text{off}}=1$.
 These values indicate that mRNA transcription occurs much faster compared to the unbinding of the repressor, suggesting that once the promoter is in an active state, it produces mRNA rapidly.
 The relatively high mRNA degradation rates indicate a mechanism for fine-tuning gene expression levels, ensuring that mRNA does not persist too long in the cell, which could otherwise lead to prolonged expression even after promoter deactivation.

+As expected, the repressor binding rates decrease with the mean mRNA level (see Fig. \ref{fig_exp}(c)).
 The broad range of repressor binding rates shows that the system can adjust its sensitivity to repressor concentration, allowing for both tight repression and rapid activation depending on the cellular context.

 Fig. \ref{fig_exp}(a) shows a comparison between the predictions of the DGA (solid curves) and the experimental data (squares) for mean mRNA levels $\langle m \rangle$ and the Fano factor $f$.
 The theoretical curves are obtained by using analytical expression for $\langle m \rangle$ and $f$ from \cite{jones2014promoter} with parameters estimated from the DGA.
 We find that for the \textit{lac}UD5 and the 5DL1 promoters, the mean percentage errors for predictions of the Fano factor are 25\% and 28\% respectively (see Appendix \ref{app_sim_exp}).